cdapio/cdap/docs/developer-guide/source/query.rst

    .. image:: _images/jdbc/pentaho_table_input.png

 #.
-Right click on the ``Table input`` in your transformation and select ``Edit step``.
-You can select a better name
+Right-click on ``Table input`` in your transformation and select ``Edit step``.
+You can specify an appropriate name
-   for this input, like ``CDAP Datasets query``.
-Under ``Connection``, select the newly created database connection.
+   for this input such as ``CDAP Datasets query``.
+Under ``Connection``, select the newly created database connection;
-   In this example, ``CDAP Standalone``.
+   in this example, ``CDAP Standalone``.
 Enter a valid SQL query in the main ``SQL`` field.
 This will define the data available to your transformation.

    .. image:: _images/jdbc/pentaho_modify_input.png

 #.
 Click on ``OK``.
 Your input is now ready to be used in your transformation, and it will contain data coming
-   from the results of a SQL query on CDAP Datasets.
+   from the results of the SQL query on the CDAP Datasets.
 #.
-For more information on how to add components to a transformation and link them together, see
+For more information on how to add components to a transformation and link them together, see the
-   `Pentaho Data Integration page <http://community.pentaho.com/projects/data-integration/>`__.
+   `Pentaho Data Integration page \<http://community.pentaho.com/projects/data-integration/>`__.

 Formulating Queries